hupili/python-for-data-and-media-communication-gitbook/notes-week-09.md

 - Include a "license" section to make the file look professional
 - A [tutorial](https://blog.github.com/2018-06-29-GIF-that-keeps-on-GIFing/) to use GIFs to better present your work on GitHub.

+### Presenting dataset

+When you present a dataset on GitHub, following information is helpful for the readers to quickly understand your project:

+- **topic**
+- data source
+- data fields (type, sample data)
+- data volume
+- **license**
+- obstacles and solutions
+- future work

+License is easy to forget.
+Some serious users may not use your project if there is no permissive license.
+One can refer to [this section](notes-week-00.md#common-licenses) for some common licenses in the open source world.
+The suggested license as a default:

+- If your work is reusable code, using `MIT` is common.
+- If your work is creative content, either dataset or article, using `CC 4.0 BY` is common.

 ## Publish work on GitHub Pages

 ### Basic HTML

+HTML is a declarative language.
+One only needs to "declare" what content is on the page, using "tags".
+HTML tags come in pairs, in the form like `<tag></tag>`.
+Tags can be nested so some content can be put inside other content (container tags) ("phrase" and "flow" element in HTML language).
+You can readily start building a web page by modifying other's code.
+Following tags are common:

 - h1/ h2/ h3
 - p